-Indian Idol 10 Grand Finale: Salman Ali Wins The Trophy; Ankush Baradwaj Bags Second Place
+Indian Idol 10 Grand Finale: Salman Ali Wins The Trophy; Ankush Bharadwaj Bags Second Place

 Neha Kakkar Sets The Stage On Fire; Super Dancers Introduced

-Neha Kakkar makes rocking entry and sets the stage of fire with her performance.
-She performs for ‘Aashiq Banaya', ‘Kaala Chasma', ‘Dilbar' and ‘Ankh mare'.
+Neha Kakkar makes a rocking entry and sets the stage on fire with her performance.
+She performs for ‘Aashiq banaya apne', ‘Kaala chasma', ‘Dilbar' and ‘Ankh mare'.

-Super Dance Chapter 3 will be aired soon on television.
-The contestants performed on the stage.
-The judges Shilpa Shetty and Geeta Kapoor made announcement about the show.
-Maniesh dances with Shilpa to the song ‘Churake dil mera'.
+Super Dance Chapter 3 contestants perform on the stage.
+The judges Shilpa Shetty and Geeta Kapoor make an announcement about the show.
+Manish dances with Shilpa to the song ‘Churake dil mera'.

 Indian Idol Contestants Pay Tribute To SRK

-Maniesh tells the story of how Shahrukh came to Delhi with lot of dreams and fulfilled them.
+Maniesh tells the story of how Shahrukh came to Delhi with a lot of dreams and fulfilled them.
 The Indian Idol team pays tribute to SRK by singing his iconic songs.
-He enjoyed the songs and was so much impressed that he joined them.
+He enjoyed the songs and was so impressed that he joined them.
 Katrina and Anushka joined them as they sang ‘Ishqbaazi'.

 Ace Performer Of The Season

 Ace Performer Of The Season medal was given to Nitin Kumar.
 Lotus Herbal Rs 1 Lakh cheque and gift hamper from Colgate was given to all the contestants.
-All he top 5 contestants were declared as Performer(s) Of The day & Mac Donald's Performer(s) Of The Day.
-Sing along performer of the week was given to Riya Debnath (Alipurduar, West Bengal).
+All the top 5 contestants were declared as Performer(s) Of The day & Mac Donald's Performer(s) Of The Day.
+Sing Along Performer of The Week was given to Riya Debnath (Alipurduar, West Bengal).

 Salman Ali Bags The Indian Idol 10 Trophy

+It's time for declaring the winner.
+Neha and Vishal join Manish and the top 5 contestants to announce the winner.

-• Third place: Neelanjana Ray (Rs 5L Cheque)
+• Third place: Neelanjana Ray (Rs 5L Cheque).

 • Top two contestants of this season: Salman Ali and Ankush Baradwaj.

-• The Winner of this season is: Salman Ali (Rs 25L cheque)
+• The Winner of this season is: Salman Ali (Rs 25L cheque).

-• Second place: Ankush Baradwaj (Rs 5L cheque)
+• Second place: Ankush Baradwaj (Rs 5L cheque).

-• Vibhor and Nitin get Rs 3L cheque
+• Vibhor and Nitin get Rs 3L cheque.

 Most Read: Latest TRP Ratings: Naagin Is Back On Top Slot; YRKKH At Fifth Place; Ishqbaaz Is Out Of TRP Race!